aka133/NeuromorphicML/README.md

 # NeuromorphicML

 ## Project Overview
 This repository documents the evolution of a neuromorphic computing system, progressing from basic distributed neural networks to advanced spiking neural architectures with bio-inspired mechanisms.
-The research spans embedding compression, spiking neural networks, and biologically-inspired computing architectures.
+The research spans embedding compression, spiking neural networks, and other biologically-inspired computing architectures such as liquid state machines.

 ## Project Evolution & Technical Components